LanKit/DatatablesBundle/README.md

 ======================

 This bundle provides server-side processing for DataTables.js when using Doctrine Entities.
-It works by parsing mData sent from DataTables.js and returning the the corresponding data.
+It works by parsing mData sent from DataTables.js and returning the corresponding data.

 Documentation
 -------------